Unboxed-Software/solana-course/content/oracles.md

 **Pyth** is primarily focused on financial data published from top tier financial institutions.
 Pyth’s data providers publish the market data updates.
 These updates are then aggregated and published on-chain by the Pyth program.
 The data sourced from Pyth is not completely decentralized, only approved data providers can publish data.
 The selling point of Pyth is that its data is vetted directly by the platform and sourced from financial institutions, ensuring higher quality.

 **Switchboard** is a completely decentralized oracle network and has data of all kinds available, not just financial data.
-Anyone can run a Switchboard oracle, and anyone can consume their data.
-Here, you are potentally trusting unkonwn providers, we will cover what to look for later in the lesson.
+Check out all of the feeds [here](https://app.switchboard.xyz/solana/devnet/explore) Additonally, anyone can run a Switchboard oracle, and anyone can consume their data.
+This means you'll have to be dilligent onthe feeds you trust, we'll talk more about what to look for later in the lesson.

 Switchboard follows a variation of the stake weighted oracle network described in the third option of the previous section.
 It does so by introducing what are called TEEs (Trusted Execution Enviroments).
 TEEs are secure environments isolated from the rest of the system where sensitive code can be executed.
 In simple terms, given a program and an input, TEEs can execute and generate an output along with a proof.
 If you’d like to learn more about TEEs, please read [Switchboard’s docs](https://docs.switchboard.xyz/functions).